pawankumar1310/First-C-Project/README.md

   make
 ```

--  To run the Program, first change the directory and go to ouput folder where your **'main.exe'** file exits.For changing the directory,type **cd output** and for running the Program,type
+-  To run the Program, first change the directory and go to output folder where your **'main.exe'** file exits.For changing the directory,type **cd output** and for running the Program,type

 ```bash